ktmeaton/plague-phylogeography/narratives/DHSI2020Local.md

 #### The exhibit in this demonstration explores a special form of a digital narrative.

-#### Scrollable text is presented in the left-side panel, with exhibit items and contextual images presented in the right-side panel.
+#### Scrollable text is presented in the left panel, with exhibit items and contextual images presented in the right panel.

 #### Just as in a traditional paper, the text and exhibit media should support each other.